Even in defeat, the embers of Trumpism still burn in the Republican Party

 “Donny Trump Jr. and Ivanka Trump are sitting there, ready to maybe be next in line if their father goes,” Rollins said.

-Republicans close to Trump — or hoping to compete for his coalition should he step away in the coming years — echoed Trump’s claims on Sunday without offering evidence, illuminating how Trump’s posture and anger continue to influence how Republican leaders.
+Republicans close to Trump — or hoping to compete for his coalition should he step away in the coming years — echoed Trump’s claims on Sunday without offering evidence, illuminating how Trump’s posture and anger continue to influence Republican leaders.

 “This is a contested election,” Sen. Lindsey O. Graham (R-S.C.) said Sunday on Fox News.
 “President Trump should not concede.”